WorldOfBlockchain/survey2018/Tendermint/Tendermint.md

 - [Burrow](https://github.com/hyperledger/burrow) is an implementation of the EVM and Ethereum TX mechanics, with additional features for a name-registry, permissions, and native contracts, and an alternative BC API.

 ### ABCI Overview

+-  Allows BFT replication of applications written in any programming language.

+#### Motivation

+( ... skipped some... )

+## Consensus Overview

+- All participants are called "**Validators**", taking turns proposing blocks of TXs and voting.

+- Blocks are committed in a chain, with one block at each **height**.

+- If a block fail to be committed, the protocol moves to the next round, and a new validator gets to propose a block for that height.

+- When more than 2/3 of the validator pre-vote for the same block, we call that a **polka**.
+	(Because validators are doing something like a polka dance.)

+- Successful block commission need 2 stages of voting: **pre-vote** and **pre-commit**
+	- A block is committed when more than 2/3 of validator pre-commit for the same block in the same round.

+- Validator may fail to commit a block for a number of reason:
+	- Offline proposer
+	- Slow network connection.
+	- etc.
+		which are all allowed under Tedermint.

+- Validators wait a small amount of time to receive a complete proposal block from the proposer before voting.

+- All validators only make progress after hearing from more than two-thirds of the validator set.

+- Tendermint uses the same mechanism to commit a block as it does to skip.

+- Given less than 1/3 of the validators are Byzantine, Tendermint guarantees that validators will never comiit conflicting blocks at the same height.

+- Once a validator precommits a block, it is *lock* on that block.
+Then,
+	1. it must prevote for the block it is locked on
+	2. it can only unlock, and precommite for a new block, if there is a polka for that block in a later round.